-The University Library’s Diversity Residency program is designed to counteract the equity gaps that limit opportunities for early-career Black, Indigenous, and People-of-Color (BIPOC) librarians by providing residents with professional experience and mentoring in academic librarianship.
-The University Library is a member of the Association of College & Research Libraries Diversity Alliance, and we are firmly committed to supporting their principles and efforts.
-More info about the ACRL Diversity Alliance can be found at www.ala.org/acrl/issues/diversityalliance.
+The University Library’s Diversity Residency Program is designed to expand professional pathways for early-career librarians from historically underrepresented backgrounds and those who support the professional development of diverse individuals.
+This program provides residents with hands-on professional experience, mentorship, and career development opportunities in academic librarianship.
+As a member of the Association of College & Research Libraries (ACRL) Diversity Alliance, the University Library supports its mission to promote inclusive hiring practices and professional growth in the field.
+More information about the ACRL Diversity Alliance can be found at www.ala.org/acrl/issues/diversityalliance.

 Residency Timeline

-Year one: Residents will work full-time in their home unit to get acclimated to their role and the campus community.
-Orientation, training, job shadowing, information interviews, meeting attendance and presentations will be scheduled to give the resident insight into the administration of an academic research library.
+Residents will spend their first year fully engaged in their home unit, building a strong foundation in their role and becoming familiar with the campus community.
+Orientation, training, job shadowing, informational interviews, meeting participation, and presentations will be scheduled to provide a broad understanding of the administration of an academic research library.

 At the end of their three-year appointment as a Visiting Assistant Professor at the University Library, the residents will leave having: